 We are blind to what is coming when we are drowning in the tyranny of our pain.
 That is the worst part about pain.
 Pain, whether it is physical or emotional, closes you up in a prison of “now”; and the now is not a wonderful place when it hurts.
 The now hurts when we introduce mental concepts about the now, into the now… which is a reality for nearly all of us.
 Pain convinces you that pain is eternal.
 You cannot see the light at the end of the tunnel.
 In many ways, emotional pain is exactly like birth.
 When you are deep in the contractions, you begin to panic because you feel like it will never end and you can’t take one more minute of it.
 You are desperate to be over with it.
 You lack objective view of the full picture of what is occurring.
 Only when it is over can you see the outcome of it all.

-I went out of body a year ago to discuss birth in general with a group of non physical entities that I like to converse with when I’m in a conundrum.
-I asked them whether it is possible to give birth without pain.
-What was interesting is that their answer was paradoxical.
-They informed me that all pain is the result of some form of resistance and that if a woman could fully allow herself to give herself over to the process of life moving through her, her tissues would not resist the opening and the child would be birthed without pain.
-But then they informed me that the pain Is a necessary part of birth.
-I was taken aback and asked them to explain further.
+I went out of body a long, long time ago to discuss birth in general with a group of non physical entities.
+The discussion was whether it is possible to give birth without pain.
+Their perspective was paradoxical.
+Their perspective is that all pain is the result of some form of resistance and that if a woman could fully allow herself to give herself over to the process of life moving through her, her tissues would not resist the opening and the child would be birthed without pain.
+But then they said that the pain Is a necessary part of birth.
 They said that great creations are born of great contrast.
-They explained that when a woman is in the extreme amount of pain that occurs with birth, she is deep in the contrast.
+Their perspective is that when a woman is in the extreme amount of pain that occurs with birth, she is deep in the contrast.
 Out of that contrast, great levels of desire are being birthed vibrationally within the universe.
 She is desiring for the opposite (joy, harmony, vitality, calm, to hold her child etc.) to such a degree, that it occurs.
 It is a “dramatically accelerated process of creation” whereby the intensity of contrast gives rise to an intensity of creation that is capable of bringing forth a new point of perspective within the universe (a new life).
 They then explained that without that necessary intense level of desire, the “pull of creation” would not be strong enough for the baby to be born at all.
-So the answer they gave me was a sort of yes and no. It became obvious to me that from their perspective, pain is not seen as a bad thing and they seemed profoundly not aligned with our intense resistance to it and our intense desire to escape it; as if we have forgotten it’s use.
+So the answer they gave me was a sort of yes and no. It became obvious to me that from their perspective, pain is not seen as a bad thing and they seemed profoundly not aligned with our intense resistance to it and our intense desire to escape it; as if we have forgotten its use.
 They projected an adoration and sense of awe at the conversion of contrast (pain) into creation (joy) that takes place within a woman’s being in the moment of birth.
 They expressed a kind of sensuality for the process, a sensuality that is inhibited in both the father and mother when their birth becomes an attempt to avoid the contrast instead of move through it together.
-I’m interested to hear your perspective (the reader) on this subject and on the dichotomous answer I was given.

-The amount you are suffering is an indication of the amount of joy that is just around the corner.
-You are in the process of creating it right now by virtue of experiencing what you do not want.
+If you are suffering, you are in the process of creating what you want right now by virtue of experiencing what you do not want.
 You may not be able to feel it yet; you may not be able to see it yet.
-But it is my promise that metaphorically speaking, the baby you have so been looking forward to will be born.
-And the more you allow it the quicker it will be born.
-The things you have been asking for are just around the corner.
-In your hour of struggle, you are giving rise to things that are so beautiful; you could not consciously imagine them right now, even if you tried.
+But it is my promise that metaphorically speaking, the new life you have so been looking forward to will be born.
+And the more you allow it, the quicker it will be born.